-We have a lunchtime Code of Conduct, where we encourage everyone to say "PLEASE"?and "THANK YOU" and to sit appropriately at the table!
+We have a lunchtime expectations, where we encourage everyone to be polite, sit appropriately and enjoy social time at the table!

-We are proud of our Healthy School's Award and encourage children in KS2 to bring a piece of fresh fruit for a morning snack.
+We encourage children in KS2 to bring a healthy morning snack.
 Children in the EYFS and KS1 are provided with a piece of fruit as part of the "Free Fruit for Schools Scheme".

 Children are encouraged to bring a named water bottle, containing plain water only, into their classrooms.
 Water coolers are available in school to refill bottles.